8 Drinks in Fiji You Have to Try© FijiPocketGuide.com

 1. Kava

-Yes, Fiji has its own locally-brewed beers, including the Vonu range, Fiji Draught, Fiji Taki Beer, Mokusiga and more.
-The two major players that you’ll see in most supermarkets and resorts is Fiji Gold and Fiji Bitter.
+Yes, Fiji has its own locally brewed beers, including the Vonu range, Fiji Draught, Fiji Taki Beer, Mokusiga and more.
+The two major players that you’ll see in most supermarkets and resorts are Fiji Gold and Fiji Bitter.
 Fiji Gold is a light golden lager that can be super refreshing in the hot Fiji sun.
 Fiji Bitter served in a stubbie bottle is a bit more grainy to please the more serious beer drinkers.
-Mokusiga on the Coral Coast run informal tours of their craft brewery.
+Note that Fiji Gold and Fiji Bitter are much cheaper than imported beers, giving you all the more reason to try!

 drinks in fiji© FijiPocketGuide.com